-Dr. Wesley Fryer is a digital learning consultant, author, digital storyteller, educator and change agent.
+Dr. Wesley Fryer is a classroom STEM teacher, digital learning consultant, author, digital storyteller, and change agent.
 With respect to school change, he describes himself as a “catalyst for creative engagement and collaborative learning.”
+He teaches 4th and 5th grade STEM (Science, Technology, Engineering and Math) at Independence Elementary in Yukon Public Schools in Oklahoma.
 Wesley earned his Ph.D. in Curriculum and Instruction from Texas Tech University in 2011.
-He is the author of two books, “Mapping Media to the Common Core: Vol I.” (2013) and “Playing with Media: simple ideas for powerful sharing” (2011).
+He is the author of three books, “Mapping Media to the Common Core: Vol I.” (2013), “Hopscotch Challenges: Learn to Code on an iPad” (2013) and “Playing with Media: simple ideas for powerful sharing” (2011).
 He has taught technology integration courses for pre-service teachers as an adjunct instructor at the University of Montana, the University of Central Oklahoma, the University of North Texas, and Wayland Baptist University.
 Wesley has served as an organizer for the annual K-12 Online Conference since it began in 2006.
 His blog, “Moving at the Speed of Creativity” (www.speedofcreativity.org) was selected as the 2006 “Best Learning Theory Blog” by eSchoolnews and Discovery Education, and is utilized regularly by thousands of educators worldwide.
 He leads 3 day iPad Media Camps and facilitates multi-day Scratch Camps for students helping them learn how to create games, make animations, and tell stories with free Scratch software from MIT.
 Wesley is the executive director of the nonprofit Story Chasers Inc. He is a passionate advocate for digital oral history and works to empower people to archive the stories of their families and community.

 Wesley became a Google Certified Teacher in 2009, was named an Apple Distinguished Educator in 2005, is a 1992 graduate of the US Air Force Academy, and a Fulbright Scholar.
-He is an active member of the education committee of the Oklahoma Creativity Project.
+He has served on the education committee of the Oklahoma Creativity Project.
 His educational background includes service as an elementary classroom teacher, campus technology integration specialist, college director of distance learning, state director for education advocacy for AT&T, and director of technology for a state historical association.

 More information (including a booking inquiry form) for Wesley’s keynote, breakout session, workshop offerings, and videoconferences are available on his “Speaking” page.
 Recent and upcoming presentation handouts / resources are available on wiki.wesfryer.com.